-Sections: The College Examination has five sections: Histology, Gross Pathology, General Pathology, Veterinary Pathology and Comprehensive Pathology.
+Sections: the certifying examination has five (5) sections: Histopathology, Gross Pathology, General Pathology, Veterinary Pathology and Comprehensive Pathology.

-Part: The exam can be taken be taken in full or split format.
-In the split format, the examination is split into two (2) different parts consisting of three (3) and two (2) sections.
+Part: the examination can be taken in full or split format.
+In the split format, the examination is split into two (2) different parts consisting first of three (3) and then of two (2) sections.

-Language: The examination will be held in the English language.
+Language: the examination will be held in the English language.

-Confidentiality and integrity: Confidentiality is maintained throughout the entire examination.
+Confidentiality and integrity: confidentiality is maintained throughout the entire examination.
 The integrity of all sections of the examination shall be protected at all times.

-Information: Candidates will be informed prior to the examination in what way the different sections and levels will be evaluated and of the pass mark or, if this is not determined in advance, of the method of setting the pass mark.
-Candidates must be informed that all sections of the examination must be passed within eight (8) years of completion of the ECVP-Approved training programme.
-All the information will be made available on the website of the ECVP College.
+Information: candidates will be informed prior to the examination in what way the different sections and levels will be evaluated and of the pass mark or, if this is not determined in advance, of the method of setting the pass mark.
+Candidates must be informed that all sections of the examination must be passed within eight (8) years of completion of the ECVP-approved training programme.
+All the information will be made available on the ECVP website.

-Assessment: Judgement is incorporated into examinations by assessing not just what the candidates know, but how they apply that knowledge and extrapolate from it to specific cases.
+Assessment: judgement is incorporated into examinations by assessing not just what the candidates know, but how they apply that knowledge and extrapolate from it to specific cases.

-Invigilation: Invigilation of the examination is conducted with an instructed invigilator physically present.
-A candidate's supervisor may invigilate, as long as it is ensured that there is always another (third) person present during the exam at any time.
+Invigilation: invigilation of the examination is conducted with an instructed invigilator physically present.
+A candidate's supervisor may invigilate, as long as it is ensured that there is always another (third) person present during the examination at any time.

-Re-takes: If a candidate passes a minimum of two sections of the exam, the candidate must be informed that the missing sections of the examination may be retaken for up to a further three (3) times within the next four (4) years.
+Re-takes: if a candidate passes a minimum of two (2) sections of the examination, the candidate must be informed that the missing sections of the examination may be retaken for up to a further three (3) times within the next four (4) years.

-Failure: If a new candidate does not pass a minimum of two (2) sections or does not obtain a minimum of thirty percent (30%) in any one failed section, the candidate must be informed that a retake of any (single) section is not allowed.
-However, the candidate may reapply to take the exam again as a new candidate.
+Failure: if a new candidate does not pass a minimum of two (2) sections or does not obtain a minimum of thirty percent (30%) in any one failed section, the candidate must be informed that a retake of any (single) section is not allowed.
+However, the candidate may reapply to take the examination again as a new candidate.

 If a candidate fails one or more sections of the examination twice, the Examination Committee shall contact the Applications Committee.
-Based on the report of the Examination Committee, the Applications Committee shall contact the candidate and their supervisor and request a study plan that must be acceptable to the Applications Committee for that candidate before being allowed to re-sit the College Examination.
+Based on the report of the Examination Committee, the Applications Committee shall contact the candidate and their supervisor and request a study plan that must be accepted by the Applications Committee before the candidate is allowed to re-sit the certifying examination.

-Candidates that have either failed the examination four (4) times as a new candidate or failed to complete the examination after re-taking sections three (3) times within the next four (4) years or did not obtain the ECVP diploma within eight (8) years after the end of their residency, will be refused for further training as a resident in an ECVP-Approved training programme and for sitting the College Examination.
+Candidates that have either failed the examination four (4) times as a new candidate or failed to complete the examination after re-taking sections three (3) times within the next four (4) years or did not obtain the ECVP Diploma within eight (8) years after the end of their residency, will be refused for further training as a resident in an ECVP-approved training programme and for sitting the certifying examination.

-Changes: Any change in the procedure of the examination shall be notified clearly to the candidates at the earliest possible moment.
+Changes: any change in the procedure of the examination shall be notified clearly to the candidates at the earliest possible moment.

-Results: The results of the examination are announced to all candidates on the same date.
+Results: the results of the examination are announced to all candidates on the same date.